aaron0745/cyberBOT/README.md

 | **`!fix_commands`** | `!fix_commands` | **Nuclear Option.** Wipes all commands globally and re-uploads them.
 Use this if commands are "doubled" or refusing to update. |

 > **Note:** These commands are restricted to Administrators only in the code.
+> **`!fix_commands`** may some break the commands menu, so get a backup before running this command and if it does restart the bot after deleting ctf_data.db and import the backup.

 ---